H595487/WiRoM2.0/README.md

 ```
 flask run
 ```
+If working on a desktop monitor the webinterface is very well suited for zooming a bit out.
+80% zoom is the goldilock-zone.
+Buttons are better fitted, text is smaller etc.

 ## Running Webots
 To run Webots in the streaming mode, you need to start it with the **--stream** option. \